Brendan Donovan Player Props: Cardinals vs. Braves

 - Donovan hit .281 with 21 doubles, a triple, five home runs and 61 walks.

-- He took the pitcher deep in 3.9% of his games last season (128 in all), going deep in 1.1% of his trips to the plate.
+- Including the 128 games he played in last season, he hit a long ball in five of them (3.9%), leaving the yard in 1.1% of his trips to the plate.

-- In 22.7% of his games a year ago (29 of 128), Donovan drove in a run.
-In 11 of those games (8.6%) he recorded more than one RBI, and he had three or more in three contests.
+- Donovan drove in a run in 29 of 128 games last year, with multiple RBIs in 11 of them.
+He drove in three or more runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.